Mixed styles for class methods on Tempfile break RDocs.

 I quite not understand why there is so much resistance to refactor the code

-#6 Updated by Nobuyoshi Nakada 12 months ago
+#6 Updated by Nobuyoshi Nakada about 1 year ago

 - Status changed from Assigned to Closed